aurora-721/ReusableCircularSliderComponent/README.md

 ### Container

-Container is where you can write the ID of the element, where you want the slider to be located on the virtual DOM.
-If omitted the circular slider will be placed where the circular-slider compone is written.
+The container attribute is reserved for the placement of the slider component anywhere else inside your HTML document.
+If omitted the circular slider will be placed where it was originally written.

 ### Options